 Apps for the field

 Apps for the field improve coordination and operational efficiencies, reducing or replacing your reliance on paper.
-Use their focused workflows for your day-to-day tasks.
-With these apps, you can track assets, collect data and imagery, and navigate routes.
+Use their focused workflows for your day-to-day tasks such as collecting data, navigating routes, and managing workers.
 These apps run everywhere—on desktops, the web, smartphones, and tablets—so you can be productive no matter where you are or what device you're using.
 With apps for the field, everyone in the field and the office can use the same authoritative data.

-- Everyone in your organization can use Explorer for ArcGIS to discover, analyze, and share maps on their device.
+- Everyone in your organization can use Explorer for ArcGIS to access their maps everywhere they go, anytime they need them, even disconnected.

-- Workforce for ArcGIS allows you to achieve better coordination in your field workforce by giving assignments and integrating with other apps to get assignments, navigate to them, and collect data in one workflow, on one mobile device.
+- Workforce for ArcGIS allows you to achieve better coordination in your field workforce by giving assignments and integrating with other apps to navigate to the assignments and collect data.

 Apps for the office

 View, analyze, create, and share maps and location information.
-ArcGIS apps work for marketing, operations, strategy, sales, leadership, IT, GIS, and more.
-With these apps, you can analyze data from more angles, including location, to make smarter decisions.
+ArcGIS apps for the office work for marketing, operations, strategy, sales, leadership, IT, GIS, and more.
+With these apps, you can analyze data from different perspectives, including location, to make smarter decisions.

 - Use Map Viewer to perform analysis and create maps that you can share through apps and websites.